ovasicek/simple-client-server-file-transfer/README.md

 - Multiple threads on the server to allow multiple client connections at the same time
 - Interactive client
 - Sending multiple files or a whole directory
+- Checking that config files are properly defined

 ## Python version